Preparing your training data

 labels for that data.
 The CSV files can have any filenames, must be UTF-8

-There are four files that you can use for training and verifying your model:
+There are three files that you can use for training and verifying your model:

 |Model training file list||